Tiruchirappalli district

-Tiruchirappalli District is one of the 38 districts, located along the Kaveri River, in Tamil Nadu, India.
+Tiruchirappalli district is one of the 38 districts, located along the Kaveri River, in Tamil Nadu, India.
 The headquarters of the district is the city of Tiruchirappalli.

 During the British Raj, the district was referred to as Trichinopoly, and was a district of the Madras Presidency; it was renamed upon India's declaration of independence in 1947.
 The district is spread over an area of 4,404 km2 and had a population of 2,722,290 in 2011.

 Geography

 Tiruchirappalli district lies almost at the exact centre of Tamil Nadu.
 The district has an area of 4,404 square kilometres.
 It is bounded in the north by Salem district, Northwest by Namakkal district, in the Northeast by Perambalur District, East by Ariyalur district and Thanjavur District, in the southeast by Pudukkottai district and Sivagangai district, in the south by Madurai district, in the southwest by Dindigul district and, in the west by Karur district.
 The district shares its borders with 10 other districts, the highest for any district in the state.
 The Kaveri river flows through the length of the district and is the principal source of irrigation and drinking water.

 Kolli Hills form the boundary of Tiruchirapalli and Namakkal districts and Pachaimalai Hills form the Boundary of Salem and Perambalur district with Tiruchirapalli district in the North and North East.

-The North most and South most parts of the district are hilly, central part of the district is Kaveri plains.
-Trichy district is little bit greener than other surrounding districts due to river Kaveri flowing through this district, by splitting the district into North and South.